Oringa/AEAI/index.md

 We argue that these incongruities are due to the structure of the latent space and because such naively interpolated latent vectors deviate from the data manifold.

 In this work, we propose a regularization technique that shapes the latent representation to follow a manifold that is consistent with the training images and that drives the manifold to be smooth and locally convex.
 This regularization not only enables faithful interpolation between data points, as we show herein, but can also be used as a general regularization technique to avoid overfitting or to produce new samples for data augmentation.

+## Manifold Data Interpolation

+Before presenting the proposed approach we would like to define what constitutes a proper interpolation between two data points.
+There are many possible paths between two points on the manifold.
+Even if we require the interpolations to be on a geodesic path, there might be infinitely many such paths between two points.
+Therefore, we relax the geodesic requirement and define less restrictive conditions.

+Formally, assume we are given a dataset sampled from a target domain $\cal{X}$.

 ## Animations